manymoments/manymoments.github.io/about-alin.md

 <img align="right" height="200" src="../img/alin.png" hspace="20">

-Alin is a [Postdoctoral Researcher](https://research.vmware.com/researchers/alin-tomescu) at VMware Research.
+Alin is a Research Scientist at Aptos Labs.
+His broad research interests are in cryptography and its practical applications.

-He does research in applied cryptography, rides [motorcycles](https://alinush.github.io/about.html#the-motorcycle) and, occasionally, has a **decentralized thought**:
+Alin does research in applied cryptography, rides [motorcycles](https://alinush.github.io/about.html#the-motorcycle) and, occasionally, has a **decentralized thought**:

  - [What is a Merkle tree?](/2020-12-22-what-is-a-merkle-tree/)
  - [A simple and succinct zero-knowledge proof](/2020-12-08-a-simple-and-succinct-zero-knowledge-proof/)